Ved-Anand/Fun-Moderation-Bot/README.md

 ## Commands:

 ### Moderating:
-`!addrole <user> <role-name>` Quickly add a role to someone with this nifty command!
+`!addrole <user> <role-name>` Quickly add a role to someone with this nifty command! <br />
-`!ban <user> <reason?>` This command is sure to punish misbehavers.
+`!ban <user> <reason?>` This command is sure to punish misbehavers. <br />
 `!kick <user> <reason?>` Someone getting on your nerves, yet not enough so that you would ban them?
-The kick command is right for you!
+The kick command is right for you! <br />
-`!mute <user> <reason?>` Stop someone from talking if they are spamming/etc.
+`!mute <user> <reason?>` Stop someone from talking if they are spamming/etc. <br />
-`!nick <user>` Change someone's nickname with this command.
+`!nick <user>` Change someone's nickname with this command. <br />
-`!purge <amount>` This command will let you quickly delete messages from a channel.
+`!purge <amount>` This command will let you quickly delete messages from a channel. <br />
-`!removerole <user> <role-name>` The counter to !addrole, this command will let you quickly remove a role from someone.
+`!removerole <user> <role-name>` The counter to !addrole, this command will let you quickly remove a role from someone. <br />
-`!unmute <user>` The counter to !mute, this command will unmute someone who is muted, and let them talk again.
+`!unmute <user>` The counter to !mute, this command will unmute someone who is muted, and let them talk again. <br />
 `!warn <user> <reason>` Someone starting to misbehave!
 Warn them to see if they'll stop.
 If they don't stop, more drastic action such as the !kick and !ban command may have to be used...
 ### Fun
-`!8ball <question>` Get a somewhat cheesy answer to a question you may have.
+`!8ball <question>` Get a somewhat cheesy answer to a question you may have. <br />
-`!cat` Who doesn't like a good cat picture when you're feeling down?
+`!cat` Who doesn't like a good cat picture when you're feeling down? <br />
-`!dog` The follow up to `!cat`, dog pictures are great!
+`!dog` The follow up to `!cat`, dog pictures are great! <br />
 `!meme` These memes come straight from [r/dankmemes](reddit.com/r/dankmemes/)
 ### Owner
 `!eval <code>` Quickly evaluate some code.
-If you're editing the code, be sure to not let only the most trusted people use this command, as very dangerous things can happen if you let everyone use this command.
+If you're editing the code, be sure to not let only the most trusted people use this command, as very dangerous things can happen if you let everyone use this command. <br />
-`!reload <command-name>` If you've just made a change to a command, and are tired of having to constantly restart the npm process each time you want your changes to go through, reload will quickly do it for you.
+`!reload <command-name>` If you've just made a change to a command, and are tired of having to constantly restart the npm process each time you want your changes to go through, reload will quickly do it for you. <br />
 `!shutdown` Shuts down the bot.
 ### Other
-`!botinfo` Get some stats on the bot.
+`!botinfo` Get some stats on the bot. <br />
-`!help <command-name?>` Saying just !help will cause the bot to send you a list of the commands, if you type a command name, the bot will you give more detailed information on that command itself.
+`!help <command-name?>` Saying just !help will cause the bot to send you a list of the commands, if you type a command name, the bot will you give more detailed information on that command itself. <br />
 `!helpmsg <number>` Every so now and then, you may get an error from the bot, and an error code will be sent into the channel.
-You can look up these errors with the !helpmsg command, and see what exactly they are.
+You can look up these errors with the !helpmsg command, and see what exactly they are. <br />
-`!ping` Get's the bot's ping.
+`!ping` Get's the bot's ping. <br />
-`!serverinfo` Get some stats on the server you're in.
+`!serverinfo` Get some stats on the server you're in. <br />
 `!urban <query>` Ask the urban dictionary about something.

 ## Bot Options: